By Jocelyn Aspa and Bryan Mc Govern

 In May 2017, the company received financing of $42,500,000 to expand their production results in Germany.

-Quadron Capital Corporation (CNSX:QCC)
+Quadron Capital Corporation (CSE:QCC)

 Quadron works to help licensed producers in Canada with “complex needs and requirements” through equipment, products, and services.
 The company also offers dispensing devices and consumption products.